seonwoo960000/full-stack-template-spring-boot-3-and-nuxt/backend/README.md

+# Frontend Package Structure
+- TBD

-# Package Structure
+# Backend Package Structure
 - application
-  - ports are defined
+  - where ports are defined
   - ports are used by the adapters(located in interfaces package)
 - domain
   - domain classes are defined
+  - this is where the main business logic reside
 - infrastructure
   - configuration, infrastructure classes are defined
 - interfaces